This blog post was updated on 31 January 2023.

 2. Be on LINE, the number one social platform in Japan

-LINE is the most popular social media platform in Japan, with 70% of internet users having used the platform in the last month.
+LINE is the most popular social media platform in Japan, being used by 80% of Japanese internet users every month.
 It started off as a messaging app similar to WhatsApp, but has since diversified its offerings to include a mobile payments system, news and weather information, music streaming and manga.
 It is the main communication tool for many families, as it is popular across generations and genders.
 LINE allows businesses to open an official account to advertise on the platform, with several different types of ads being available to advertisers.
 It is well worth considering doing this when targeting the Japanese market.

 I hope this blog post has given you a useful introduction to digital marketing in Japan.
 For more in-depth information, read the full-length guide here.
 The guide covers: